Skip to main content

 Louise Forlenza, CPA

-Louise Forlenza is a NY State Licensed CPA and Senior Financial Executive with over 35 years of success assisting domestic and international companies in a diverse range of industries expand their businesses globally.
+Louise Forlenza is a NY State Licensed CPA and Senior Financial Executive with over 35 years of success assisting domestic and international companies in a diverse range of industries expanding their businesses globally.
 Louise has a proven track record leading privately and publicly held companies from inception to growth and profitability.
 She is recognized for her complex problem-solving skills, strategic insight, and ability to engage critically important stakeholders to resolve issues and drive transactions to closure.
 Louise is frequently quoted in Corporate Board Member Magazine and is a financial expert that brings deep experience as Chair of the Audit Committee on corporate boards.

 Geoffrey Ling, MD, PhD, Col. (Ret.)